gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 Funding structures for science that reduce conflicts of interest.

 **Civic epistemology.**
-Education not merely in facts but in how we know — logic, statistics, the philosophy of science, the history of how false consensus has been manufactured.
+Education not merely in facts but in how we know: logic, statistics, the philosophy of science, the history of how false consensus has been manufactured.